horacioxf/Azure-SOC-Homelab/incident-response/secured-environment.md

-After 48 hours of the secured cloud environment, the new metrics are collected and compared to the insecured environment.
+After 48 hours of the secured cloud environment, the new metrics are collected and compared to the insecure environment.

 | Start Time               | Stop Time
 | ------------------------ | -----